Kolofoles/Cplusplus-Program/README.md

   3) Print the same frequency information with the numerical values represented as a histogram.
   4) Quit the program.

-This program also creates a backup.dat file, where each item in the map is listed in alphabetical order alongside the quantity of purchases.
+This program also creates a frequency.dat file, where each item in the map is listed in alphabetical order alongside the quantity of purchases.

 **Validating Input**